rioki/pkzo/README.md

-# Ice Engine
+# pkoz

-The ice engine is a game engine built with a focus on code.
+The pkzo is a game engine built with a focus on code.

 **This project is early work in progress.**